vera-rykalina/rki_recency/README.md

 The database used by the pipeline is PlusPFP (3 March, 2023) which is stored within HPC resources.

-Alternativelly, one can install all the tools manually, using .yml recipes (see Environment folder).

-If so, pyfastaq can be installed within shiver's environment:
+Alternativelly, one can install all the tools manually, using .yml recipes (see Environments folder).
+If so, pyfastaq can be installed within a shiver's environment:

 ```sh
 conda activate shiver